Trauma Response & Suicide Survivor Loss

 Services provided include:

 Through the intervention, participants process the event, the circumstances, and their thoughts and feelings associated with it, all of which assists in leading them toward recovery.
 Participants learn and discuss the normal responses to traumatic events and are provided education and symptom management techniques.
 Individuals in need of ongoing, longer term care are referred out to appropriate services in the community, such as grief counseling, mental health counseling, or support groups.

-Services of the Emergency Outreach Program are available 24 hours a day by calling 716-834-3131 and asking for an Outreach Counselor.
+Services of the Trauma Response Program are available 24-Hours a day.
+Call 716-834-3131 and asking for the Trauma Response Program.